The headquarters for the UN and the Red Cross, a soaring water fountain, a flower clock and the namesake lake, all in Geneva

 Further up the hill, the old town forms the city’s crown, with its medieval cobblestone streets, the forbidding Saint Peter’s Cathedral and the Reformation Wall.

 Undoubtedly Geneva’s most singular feature, this 140 m (459 ft) high fountain erupts from the inlet where Lake Geneva meets the Rhône.
 If you’re surefooted, you can traverse a tricky spit of rock out over the water to get closer to it, and feel the intense spray whenever there’s the slightest breeze.

 The first of its kind, the jet was created in 1886 as a release valve for a hydraulic power network.
-Once its aesthetic value was recognized in 1891, it was moved to its present location and strengthened to celebrate the 600th anniversary of the Swiss confederation.
+Once its aesthetic value was recognised in 1891, it was moved to its present location and strengthened to celebrate the 600th anniversary of the Swiss confederation.
 The present fountain was completed in 1951.